youqiangao/dl-paper/README.md

 * keywords: internal covariate shift
 * summary: propose a batch normalization to address so-called internal covariate shift caused by saturating nonlinearities.
 Batch normalization enables training of models with saturating nonlinearties and much higher learning rate, and dramatically accererates the training of deep networks.

+Grandvalet, Y., and Bengio, Y. (2006), “Entropy Regularization.”

+* keywords: entropy regularization, semi-supervised learning, unlabeled data
+* summary: assume high conditional entropy for unlabeled data.
+They propose an entropy regularization to utilize unlabeled data in the training of model.
+Eqn.
+(9.5) states the empirical version of the conditional entropy.

+Lee, D.-H. (2013), “Pseudo-label: The simple and efficient semi-supervised learning method for deep neural networks,” in *Workshop on challenges in representation learning, ICML*, p.
+896.

+* keywords: pseudo labels, semi-supervised learning, unlabeled data
+* summary: propose a method to use labeled data and unlabeled data simultaneously.
+Specifically, geneate pseudo labels for unlabels instances, and the rest is the same as usual supervised learning.
+It is equivalent to entropy regularization.